Sustainability and energy development in African villages: Mango and Nova Fides teamed up to do both with their 100% recycled coat collaboration.

 Social responsibility and development

-The company supports Liter of Light, an Open Source knowledge-sharing project on access to energy that aims to “light up the dark corners of the world”.
+The company supports Liter of Light, an Open Source knowledge-sharing project around access to energy that aims to “light up the dark corners of the world”.

-Access to electricity is an indispensable and fundamental human right and a central resource for the realization of environmental-and-socially-sustainable projects.
+Access to electricity is a fundamental human right and a central resource for the implementation of environmental and socially sustainable projects.

 In November 2021, 22 streetlights were installed in a village in Senegal.

-The streetlights, which illuminate public and outdoor areas, are made with components widely available on the local market and assembled by local workers.
-Liter of Light offers free training to beneficiaries to foster micro-enterprises that then bring sustainable development to their community.
+The street lights, which illuminate public and outdoor areas, are made with components that are widely available on the local market and assembled by local workers.
+Liter of Light offers free training to beneficiaries to foster micro-enterprises that bring sustainable development to their community.
 The skills acquired by the new technicians also facilitate the installation, monitoring and maintenance of the solar lamps.

-Additionally, anyone who bought the coat or simply walked through the stores was invited to contribute to the growth of the project by creating an Instagram post or story with a photo of the coat and the @novafides tag.
+Additionally, anyone who bought the coat or simply walked through the stores was invited to contribute to the development of the project by doing an Instagram post or story with a photo of the coat tagging @novafides.

-For every 50 tags, a new streetlight was lit in the village.
+For every 50 tags, a new streetlight was turned on in the village.

-These “illuminating tags” helped turn on a light thousands of kilometres away, improving the lives of hundreds of people.
-It presented a precious opportunity that cost nothing, but was worth a lot.
-To a lot of people.
+These “illuminating tags” helped to turn on a light thousands of kilometers away, improving the lives of hundreds of people.
+It presented a valuable opportunity that cost nothing, but was worth a lot to a large number of people.

-Developments in the campaign have been periodically published on social media.
-While in a section of the Liter of light website (dedicated link) dedicated to Nova Fides, you can find a map outlining the villages, the installation progress and photos documenting works.
+Campaign developments have been periodically published on social media, while in a section of the Liter of Light website dedicated to Nova Fides you can find a map outlining the villages, installation progress and photos documenting the work.

-The project ended with 22 streetlights, which helped 330 people and saved 70.40 kg of CO2 per year.
+The project ended with 22 streetlights, helping 330 people and saving 70.40 kg of CO2 per year.